sern-handler/website/docs/guide/walkthrough/first-command.md

 # Context class
 The provided Context class helps with modules of `CommandType.Both` (A mixture of slash / legacy commands).

-The Context class is passed into modules with type :
+The Context class is passed into modules with type:
 - `CommandType.Both`
 - `CommandType.Slash`
 - `CommandType.Text`